ShoCodeJP/ShoCode/README.md

 At the heart of this event, we have a unique and engaging format:

 1. Engineers will submit a self-introduction page (bio) showcasing their deep technical insights, concepts, code, and so on.
-1. Participants who submit engaging and insightful activities and knowledge will have the opportunity to present as speakers.
+1. Contributors who submit engaging and insightful activities and knowledge will have the opportunity to present as speakers.
-1. Attendees will have the chance to share their technical knowledges in shorter "speed-dating" type sessions, fostering dynamic and rapid exchanges of ideas.
+1. Attendees will have the chance to share their technical knowledge in shorter "speed-dating" type sessions, fostering dynamic and rapid exchanges of ideas.
 1. Ample opportunities for networking, collaboration, and discussions will be provided throughout the day.

 Key requirements for the presentations include: